mozilla/kitsune/docs/tests.md

 # Changing Tests

-Unless the current behavior, and thus the test that verifies that behavior is correct, is demonstrably wrong, don\'t change tests.
+Unless the current behavior, and thus the test that verifies that behavior is correct, is demonstrably wrong, don't change tests.
 Tests may be refactored as long as its clear that the result is the same.

 # Removing Tests